7 days in Calabria, Italy itinerary: a complete guide

 fileja alla tropeana

-By night, Tropea becomes a vibrant town with a lot of shops open till late, cafés, restaurants serving the traditional Tropean dishes, and bars where to taste the Calabrian Amaro del Capo liqueur.
+By night, Tropea becomes a vibrant town with numerous shops open until late, cafés, restaurants serving the traditional Tropean dishes, and bars where you can tastryte the Calabrian Amaro del Capo liqueur.

-Among the most important landmarks to not miss visiting, there’s the cathedral Maria Santissima di Romania, which protects from earthquakes and wars, and the main street, Corso Vittorio Emanuele.
+Among the most important landmarks to not miss visiting are the cathedral Maria Santissima di Romania, which protects from earthquakes and wars, and the main street, Corso Vittorio Emanuele.

 There are some regional Italian dishes to try here, so when you’re out for a meal in Tropea, try anything made with the sweet red Tropea onion, like the pasta dish called ‘fileja alla tropeana‘ or the ‘frittata di cipolla‘.